graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 ### Example Input Validation (simple)

 In this example, a basic input validation is implemented with GraphQL types.
-Strings are used to identify the problematic field name and the error message is also a string.
+Strings are used to identify the problematic field name.
+Errors for a particular field are also returned as a string.
+In this example, the string contains a localized error message.
+However, it is also possible to return a unique string identifier.

 ```rust
 #[derive(juniper::GraphQLObject)]